ahicks92/fastnet/specification.md

 - `id` means a 16-byte identifier computed as A UUID.

+- * means 0 or more. + means one or more.
+These have the highest precedence.

 - Space means concatenate without padding.
 For example, `part1:i8 part2:i8` is two 1-byte signed integers without padding.

 - Integer literals are noted as `1:u8`, `-5:i16`, etc.  String literals are `"this is a test."`.
 In the case of string literals, the type is not ambiguous and so need not be specified.